minprog/project/milestones/55 screencast/10 Final Report.md

 ## Uploading

-After recording your video, upload it to Youtube or another video streaming service.
+After recording your video, upload it to <https://video.uva.nl> or another video streaming service.
 Include an embed of your video in the `README.md` on GitHub.